Songmu/p5-APNS-Agent/README.md

     `alert` parameter.

     One of `payload` and `alert` must be supplied.
-Both of `payload` and `alert` are specified, the `payload` paramter has priority.
+Both of `payload` and `alert` are specified, the `payload` parameter has priority.

 - `alert`